bahmutov/talks/agile-software-quality.md

 Automatic exception reporting worked wonders and removed need to do a lot of manual front end testing.

+Sentry is good compliment to New Relic and Logstash.

 ## Quick fixes for reported exceptions

 * User reports a bug, including reproduction steps